 Cold Brew Coffee Painkiller

 Wake up the wedding party with this mixture of coffee, paired with fresh pineapple juice and coconut cream.
-This cocktail is such a fun way to pair unique flavors with the deep, rich notes of coffee.
+This cocktail is such a fun way to fuse unique flavors with the deep, rich notes of coffee.
 For the full recipe by Perfect Pour Cocktail Co., see below.

-- 2 ounce Pusser’s Rum
+- 2 ounces of Pusser’s Rum

-- ½ ounce cold brew coffee
+- ½ ounce of cold brew coffee

-- ½ ounce passionfruit syrup
+- ½ ounce of passionfruit syrup

-- ½ ounce fresh pineapple juice
+- ½ ounce of fresh pineapple juice

-- ¾ ounce Coco Lopez coconut cream
+- ¾ ounce of Coco Lopez coconut cream

 Directions: Shake ingredients with crushed ice.
 Fill glass and top with crushed ice and grated nutmeg.